 The literature review is an important component of research in the social sciences.
 The purpose of the literature review is to summarize, discuss, analyze, and evaluate research on a topic.
 A literature review aims to be objective, discussing research without passing an opinion on it.
 It is important to note that this type of research is not a list of all research on a given topic, but rather cites major themes and studies within a field and contextualizes them.

 To search for literature reviews in databases such as ProQuest, include "literature review" as its own search term in one of the keyword boxes.
-Make sure you use quotation marks, so that the database searches for that specific phrase:
+Make sure you use double quotation marks so that the database searches for that specific phrase: